 In drawing up this initial overview, we draw on our expertise and on frank discussions with our stakeholders, including local residents, engineering and design firms, public officials, NGOs and global experts.
 We apply this scientific approach of gathering knowledge and preventing risks to both our facilities and our products.

-Thanks to our in-depth understanding of environmental risks, we are able to respond to the most demanding standards and integrate oil and gas industry best practices.
-We also have our own set of requirements based on our in-house rules, specifications and methodological guides that often exceed current international regulations.
+Thanks to our in-depth understanding of environmental risks, we are able to respond to the most demanding standards and integrate industry best practices.
+We also have our own set of requirements based on our in-house rules, specifications and methodological guides, sometimes exceeding current regulations.

 Because our employees are responsible for deploying our environmental approach in the front lines, training is a pivotal part of our strategy.
 Both operators and managers receive targeted training by profession that raises their awareness about environmental issues.